 Blog

-I’m honoured to now be a Contributing Editor at Write By The Sea, where you’ll find all sorts of helpful resources for writers with new materials added to the library regularly.
-The latest post is all about the importance of book covers, which is also an excerpt from my book The Children’s Writer’s Guide.
-You can learn more about the post here...
+I’m honoured to be a Contributing Editor at Write By The Sea, where you’ll find all sorts of helpful resources for writers with new materials added to the library regularly.
+The latest post is all about creating a story synopsis.
+This is also an excerpt from my book The Children’s Writer’s Guide 2, and you can learn more about the post...

 read moreAn Untimely Death